 - Classical experiments of Astronomy: Pulsars and rotation of Mercury (Astronomy, N.N.)

-This experiment is not offered in this semester. (experiment description (german) )
+This experiment is currently not offered. (experiment description (german) )

 The posters of the experiments were presented during a labwork leader meeting held in Tübingen in September 2008.